 As you can see, medical malpractice cases can be very complex.
 They require a thorough understanding of both legal and medical matters.
 For that reason, you will want an experienced Atlanta personal injury attorney on your side.

 These cases usually involve negotiating with insurance companies.
 If you cannot reach a settlement agreement, the matter then proceeds to trial.
 Having an attorney that can effectively navigate all of these different steps in a lawsuit is critical to getting the compensation you deserve.

-Fortunately, medical malpractice is one of the practice areas we specialize in at Hasner Law.
+Fortunately, medical malpractice is one of the practice areas we specialize in at Hasner Law PC.
 We will investigate your case and take the appropriate legal action.
-This may involve filing a claim against the responsible party, whether that be a doctor, pharmacist, surgeon, nurse, other medical professional, or a hospital.
+This may involve filing a claim against the responsible party, whether that be a doctor, pharmacist, surgeon, nurse, other medical professionals, or a hospital.
 Contact our Atlanta law offices today for a free initial evaluation.